maxfelker/SimpleWebService/README.md

 > Assets/SimpleWebService/Example

 Open up the `Example` scene and press play.
-If everything works correctly, the Unity app should make a HTTP GET request to [a mock JSON Todo API](https://jsonplaceholder.typicode.com/) and when the API responds, it displays the JSON data inthe Unity console.
+If everything works correctly, the Unity app should make a HTTP GET request to [a mock JSON User API](https://jsonplaceholder.typicode.com/) and when the API responds, it displays the JSON data inthe Unity console.

 ### Methods
 When the _SimpleWebService_ class is extended, you have access to the base methods which include:

-- `base.Get(string URL, delegate callback)`
+- `base.Get(string url, delegate callback)`

-Todos (still porting):

-  - POST
-  - PUT
-  - PATCH
-  - DELETE
+- `base.Post(string url, string json, delegate callback)`
+- `base.Patch(string url, string json, delegate callback)`
+- `base.Put(string url, string json, delegate callback)`
+- `base.Delete(string url, delegate callback)`

 ## Extend the SimpleWebService class
 The _SimpleWebService_ class is meant to be a starting point for your own custom web services.
 Below is an example of the one such extension where we make a GET request to a mock JSON API and retrieve a list of todos.